-The Issuer and affiliated companies may participate in transactions related to the Products in some way, for the Orracourt of for a count of a client Such the Satisfies of a view of the Underlying and consequently on the value of the Underlying and consequently on the value of the Underlying and consequently on the value of the Issuer may be a positive or negative effect on the value of the Underlying and consequently on the value of the Underlying and consequently on the value of the Issuer may be a positive or negative effect on the value of the Underlying and consequently on the value of the Issuer may be a positive of the Issuer may be can be a consequent of the loss transactions relating to obligations of the Issuer stemming from the Products.
-As a result, conflicts of perest contractive of the Issuer and the Issuer, as well as between these companies and Investors, in relation to obligations regarding the calculation of the price of the Products and other associated determinations.
+The Issuer and affiliated companies may participate in transactions related to the Products in some way, to the organization of a client Such threshold on the value of the Underlying and consequently on the value of the Issuer stemming from the Products.
+As a result, conflicts of the such threshold on the Issuer as well as between these companies and Investors, in relation to obligations regarding the calculation of the price of the Products and other associated determinations.
 In addition, the Issuer and its affiliates may act in other capacities with regard to the Products, such as Calculation Agent, Paying Agent and/or Index Sponsor.